palomakop/palomakop.tv-11ty/src/now.md

 ### Currently reading

-*Hum* - Helen Phillips
+*Stolen Focus* - Johann Hari

 ### Recently watched

-*Hara-Kiri: Death of a Samurai* (2011)
+*Mars Express* (2023)

 ### Current status

 - Doing a 6-week coding retreat at Recurse Center, where I've been working on my programming skills and meeting lots of cool people
   - View my [Recurse Log](/recurse) or see what I'm cooking up in {% extLink "The Lab" "https://lab.palomakop.tv" %}
 - Doing a weekly work trade at a local yoga studio
-- Getting ready for upcoming events in Philly and NYC this month
+- Getting ready for upcoming events NYC this month
 - Searching for a new [job](/resume)